 The University has also been sensitive to its rural surroundings, ensuring that whilst it creates a vibrant and attractive built environment, it also contains development broadly within a central area of the institutions' land holdings.
 Farmland surrounding the central campus, and elsewhere in the Parish, has been maintained because this supports the core business of the University and maintains its appeal to the rural students that the University attracts.
 The University takes the view that the separation of its campus from the built environment of the settlements of Edgmond and Edgmond Marsh is important in maintaining the distinctive nature of the University's operations.
-For that reason the University has established, in discussion with the Local Authority, a boundary around its central campus within which approved developments will take place.
-This is shown in Figure 5.
 The University has also routinely liaised with the Parish Council on its development plans and specific development proposals, and has participated in discussions on local planning matters, to ensure that the community is aware of the University's intentions with regard to campus developments.